NicoleT27/5-day-weather-forecast/README.md

 ## Description

-This webpage allows the user to input their city of choice or select a common city from the side menu and it will display the current temperature, wind, speed, humidity percentage and icon.
+This webpage allows the user to input their city of choice or select a common city from the side menu and it will display the current temperature, wind, speed, humidity percentage, and icon.
 It will also provide the five-day forecast for that selected city and their details.

 ## Table of Contents
 - [Description](#description)